Master Schedule vs Milestone Schedule infographic

 Master Schedule

-• A milestone schedule includes major project milestones.
-On the other hand, a master schedule is a summary-level project schedule that includes milestones, major deliverables, and work breakdown schedule components.
+• A milestone plan includes major project milestones.
+Also, on the other hand, a master counterpart is a summary-level project schedule.
+Hence, it is including milestones, major deliverables and work breakdown schedule components.

 Summary